jedhsu/depyth/README.rst

 Abstract types (or abstracts) *parametrize* into types, and *instantiate* into values.

+Need the notion of an abstract to distinguish from a type (which is a variable).

 [NOTE] interestingly, note that *kind* is not the right higher-level abstraction here, as we are not dealing with more grouping layers (which can be trivially dealt with with a single-order type theory anyway.)

 Parameters      Expressions         Variables
 Types have metavariables.

 Another feature to do later is ability to map certain dependent types to specific accessing syntaxes. (helpful for tensor, for ex)

+Analogue of type expressions are algebraic expressions, since types are equivalent to variables.

 #### Features
 * Dependent type system.